tasnim7ahmed/university-course-scheduling/README.md

 ## Conclusion
 This project showcases the use of automated planning in educational settings.
 It demonstrates the effectiveness of PDDL and temporal planners in solving complex, real-world scheduling problems.

+## References

+1. Benton, J.R., Coles, A.J., & Coles, A. (2012).
+Temporal Planning with Preferences and Time-Dependent Continuous Costs.
+Proceedings of the International Conference on Automated Planning and Scheduling.
+2. Coles, A.J., Coles, A., Fox, M., & Long, D. (2010).
+Forward-Chaining Partial-Order Planning.
+International Conference on Automated Planning and Scheduling.